umairsyed613/EFDbFactory.Sql/README.md

-# Entity Framework Core Factory Pattern
+# Entity Framework Core Factory Pattern for Sql Server

 # Introduction
 Factory Pattern for Entity Framework Core.
 It helps you use this for multiple EF DbContext with this pattern.